utahplt/TrackedFloats.jl/README.md

 	foldl at reduce.jl:193 [inlined]
 	maximum2(lst::Vector{TrackedFloat16}) at max.jl:17
 ```
-This is an example of a program where two different implmentations can result in a different answer when dealing with `NaN` in the input.
+This is an example of a program where two different implementations can result in a different answer when dealing with `NaN` in the input.
 In a larger program, the presence of `NaN` can produce incorrect results.
 This tool may be useful for debugging those sorts of issues.

 ## Known operations that can kill a NaN